veersudhir83/aws-lambda-introduction/4-aws-developer-introduction-aws-lambda-m4-exercise-files/sparrow/README.md

     pip install twython

     But if you have any issues you can check the documentation here:
     https://twython.readthedocs.io/en/latest/usage/install.html

+8. Execution
+    If you have python2:
+      sudo pip install twython random json bot3
+    If you have python3:
+      sudo pip3 install twython random json bot3

+    Then, Open python shell and test using below commands:
+    >>> import sparrow_nokms
+    >>> sparrow_nokms.send_tweet("My first tweet using Lamdba")
+    >>> sparrow_nokms.lambda_handler('','')